 Join us to create homemade gifts for special family members or friends, just in time for Mother’s Day!

 Love building with LEGO®?
 Join other enthusiasts and put together your own unique creation!

-Children’s Day/Book Day, also known as Día, is a nationally recognized initiative that emphasizes the importance of literacy for all children from all backgrounds.
-Join us for a fun, interactive musical journey.
-We'll have fun, singing, dancing, and refreshments!
+Children’s Day/Book Day also known as Día, is a nationally recognized initiative that emphasizes the importance of literacy for all children from all backgrounds.
+Dress up as your favorite Chavo character from La Vecindad and join us for some fun stories, singing, dancing and refreshments!
 Families from all cultural backgrounds are welcome to participate!
-This program is free and no registration is required.
+This program is free and registration is NOT required.

 Last updated March 18, 2015